Jan Drago

-Jan Drago (born May 12, 1940) is an American politician and educator from Seattle who has served on both Seattle City Council and King County Council.
+Jan Drago (born May 12, 1940) is an American politician and educator from Seattle who served on the Seattle City Council and King County Council.

-Personal history and education
+Early life and education

-Prior to her election to Seattle City Council, Drago was schoolteacher (1973–1978) and later the owner of a Häagen-Dazs Ice Cream Shoppes franchise in downtown Seattle (1980-1991).
-She is a graduate of Douglass College, Rutgers University (B.A., Psychology).
-She and her husband, Noel, are residents of Seattle's Pioneer Square, a downtown historic district, and have four sons and four grandsons.
-Her favorite form of relaxation is working her plot in Seattle's Judkins P-Patch.
+Drago was born May 12, 1940, in Lansing, Michigan.
+At 17, she owned a Tastee-Freez franchise where she met her husband, Noel.
+In 1959, the couple married and moved to New York, then New Jersey a year later.
+While in New Jersey, she graduated Douglass College, Rutgers University with a degree in Psychology.
+After college, Drago taught preschool and kindergarten in a Head Start program, and managed Democratic political campaigns.
+In 1978, Drago and her familt relocatted to Ohio for Noel's new job, but stayed a year before moving to Seattle.

+After moving to Seattle, Drago opened a Häagen-Dazs Ice Cream Shoppes franchise throughout Seattle, including the Capitol Hill neighborhood and Pike Place Market.
+She became an advocate for downtown businesses, due to the increased homeless population in the area, and was active in the Downtown Seattle Assoication, First Avenue Association, and the Denny Regrade Crime Prevention Council.

-Seattle City Council and King County Council tenures
+Seattle City Council

 From 1994 to 2009, Drago was a member of Seattle City Council.

-During that time, she was Council President (1996-1997 and 2004-2005), chair of the Finance and Budget Committee (1999–2003) and chair of the Transportation Committee.
+During that time, she was Council President (1996-1997 and 2004–2005), chair of the Finance and Budget Committee (1999–2003) and chair of the Transportation Committee.

 She also served on the Housing and Economic Development Committee, and the Parks and Seattle Center Committee.
-She represented the Council on the Puget Sound Regional Council and its Transportation Policy Board as well as King County's Regional Transportation Committee, the Trade Development Alliance, the Seattle Convention and Visitors’ Board, PortJobs Board, Seattle-Chongqing Sister Association, Seattle-Taejon Sister City Council, the Sister Cities Coordinating Council, and the Sister City Association.
+She represented the council on the Puget Sound Regional Council and its Transportation Policy Board as well as King County's Regional Transportation Committee, the Trade Development Alliance, the Seattle Convention and Visitors’ Board, PortJobs Board, Seattle-Chongqing Sister Association, Seattle-Taejon Sister City Council, the Sister Cities Coordinating Council, and the Sister City Association.
 For eight years, she was a Council representative on the Civic Center Client Group.